seven5/seven5.github.io/tutorial.md

 customary to name your resource implementations in Seven5 applications as "FooResource" in the package `resource` if this provides the API implementation of the noun "foo".
 You can see the implementations of "UserRecordResource" and "PostResource" in the files `resource/user_record.go` and `resource/post.go`, respectively.

-Note that these are in different package typically from your main (`fresno/main.go`) so they must be capitalized.
+Note that resource implementations are in different package typically from your main (`fresno/main.go`) so they must be capitalized.

 The objects to be exchanged over the wire between client and sever, referred to as _wire types_ in Seven5, are represented as go structures